North

 Georgina Bulga (she/her)

-Publishing and Operations Executive for Cambridge University Press and Assessment.
-Secretary and Social Media Lead for the Children’s Books North Network
+Assistant Development Manager for Cambridge University Press and Assessment.
+Secretary & Social Media Lead for the Children’s Books North Network.

 Emma Leask (she/her)